-The first thing you want to determine when calculating your video marketing ROI is the financial tipping point, or break even point.
-This is the point where your revenue finally starts earning a profit from your initial investment.
+Social Media Examiner says that the first thing you want to determine when calculating your video marketing ROI is the financial tipping point or break even point.
+This is the point where your sales finally start earning a profit from your initial investment.

 To calculate the number of sales you need to break even, use the following formula: